-When you’re purchasing something that’s got to last and that you’ll be paying on for over a number of years, price can be a big issue.
-It pays to check out options and compare costs.
-Buying life insurance from AAA Life Insurance Company falls into that category.
+When you’re purchasing something that’s got to last, and that you’ll be paying on for a number of years, price can be a big concern.
+With important purchases like this, it pays to check out options and compare costs.
+Buying life insurance falls into this category.

 While you aren’t getting a product that you can drive, touch, or sit in, it can certainly be one of the most important purchases you’ll ever make for your family.

 With that said, when you compare prices for policies across companies there are a few things to keep in mind.
-Not all 20 year term policies (to use an example) are the same.
+Not all policies are the same.
 You’ll need to “pop the hood” and take a look underneath.
+Consider these factors:

-Strength: Do you know anything about the life insurance company that would issue the policy?
+Strength: Do you know about the life insurance company that would issue the policy and what they have to offer?
 For example, some policies include certain riders at no additional cost, while others charge for them.
-Take an Accelerated Death Benefit rider for instance.
+Take an Accelerated Death Benefit rider, for instance.
 If you were to become terminally ill, it pays you a portion of your death benefit while you’re still alive.
 Does that come with your policy, or would that cost extra?
-How about the ability to convert your term policy if you find you need coverage longer than the term period you selected?
+What about the ability to convert your term policy if you find you need coverage longer than the term period you selected?
 Are you able to do that with the policy you’re looking at?

-Service: Factor in things like the ability to contact customer service or talk to an agent if you have questions about your policy, premiums, or in the unfortunate event that your family needs to receive the death benefit.
-While customer service may seem like a small thing now, it can be critical in a crisis.
+Service: When considering a life insurance policy, factor in advantages such as the ability to contact customer service or speak directly with an agent if you have questions about your policy, premiums, or in the unfortunate event that your family needs to receive the death benefit.
+While customer service may seem like a minor component now, it can be critical in a crisis.

-Exactly What You Want: Sometimes it pays to get exactly what you want when you want it.
-If you’d rather not go through a paramedical exam or you’d like immediate coverage, then paying a bit ore to get that can be the right thing to do.
+Exactly What You Want: Sometimes it pays to get exactly what you want, when you want it.
+If you’d rather not go through a paramedical exam, or you’d like immediate coverage, paying a bit more for those benefits may be the right fit for you.

-Remember, price is about more than just a number that you fill in on the check you write for your premium.
+Remember, price is about more than just a number that you pay for your premium.
 Be sure to “kick the tires” of the policy before you buy.